-The remuneration of the accounting officer for 2018 - 19 remained unchanged from 2017-18.
-The accounting officer was not involved in setting their remuneration.
-The factors taken into account by the Committee in determining the accounting officer's remuneration for the year to 31 July 2019 included: [previous increases; components of pay in prior year; CPI; pay increases for other staff; performance against personal objectives; performance of the organisation; sector data on pay of accounting officers and benchmarking or other means of comparison to the broader market.]
+The basic salary of the accounting officer for 2019-20 has remained the same as 2018-19.
+The difference in renumerations shown above is due to unpaid leave taken in 2018/19.
+The accounting officer is not involved in setting their remuneration.
+The factors taken into account by the Committee when determining the accounting officer's remuneration include: previous increases; components of pay in prior year; CPI; pay increases for other staff; performance against personal objectives; performance of the organisation; sector data on pay of accounting officers and benchmarking or other means of comparison to the broader market.